zenoamaro/react-quill/README.md

 React Quill now follows the Quill toolbar format closely.
 See the [Quill toolbar documentation](https://quilljs.com/docs/modules/toolbar/) for a complete reference on all supported options.

 </details>

+### Custom editing areas and refs

+Previously, to provide a custom element for Quill to mount on, it was necessary to pass a child identified by a specific `ref`: `editor`.

+This is now unnecessary, so you can omit the `ref` entirely if you don't need it.
+In addition, any `ref` you keep won't be stolen from the owner component anymore.

+Note, however, that React Quill will now ensure that the element is compatible with Quill.
+This means that passing a `<textarea>` now produces an error.

+### Passing children to ReactQuill

+Previously, it was possible to pass arbitrary components as children of React Quill.
+Their `ref` would identify them as either a custom toolbar or a custom editing area.

+This is not possible anymore, and the only child you can pass now is an optional [custom Editing Area](#custom-editing-area) element.

 ### Adding custom formats with the `formats` property is deprecated